EU Pay Transparency Directive Slovakia: A Compliance Guide

 The gender pay gap by category of workers performing work of equal value (práca rovnakej hodnoty)

 The category-of-workers metric requires structured pay setting using objective criteria (Objektívne kritériá) covering complexity, responsibility, physical demands and working conditions.
+Distinctively, communication and social (soft) skills are written into the Act as mandatory criteria for evaluating the value of work.
 The Equal Pay Act explicitly requires that employee representatives (Zástupcovia zamestnancov) must be consulted on the pay structure methodology.

-If an unjustified gap of 5% or more is detected and not remedied within six months, the joint pay assessment must be completed within a further two-month deadline.
+If an unjustified gap of 5% or more is not remedied or justified within six months, a mandatory joint pay assessment must launch within two months of that window closing.

 Beyond Gender: Why Slovakia's "Same-Sex" Rule Changes Everything